This article will address:

 I hope you have truly enjoyed this article as much as I enjoyed writing it and teasing out the great research.
 Give fasting a try, safely, starting with intermittent fasting, and let me know how you do.

-We’ll be talking more about fasting and its impact on managing insulin and metabolic syndrome.
-My guest coming up in a few weeks will be talking about how testing glucose isn’t the whole story as to what is happening in regards to insulin and other hormone activity!
+We’ll be talking more about fasting and its impact on managing insulin and metabolic syndrome in future blogs, but here's a great podcast to check out.
+My guest talked about how testing glucose isn’t the whole story as to what is happening in regards to insulin and other hormone activity!
 So what should you do?

-She’ll also be talking more about the importance of autophagy in regards to antiaging and disease prevention.
+She also talked about the importance of autophagy in regards to anti-aging and disease prevention.
+Check out the podcast on fasting now.

 Oh, and remember, as with any lifestyle change including diet or dietary restrictions, check with your doctor to make sure fasting is right for your own particular medical situation.